 There are over 600 muscles in the body, and about 20 separately testable muscles or divisions of muscles supporting each joint.
 In people with pain and dysfunction, at least 20% of the muscles in the involved joint or area will be weak when tested, sometimes many more.

-Treatment of any musculoskeletal condition begins with rebooting the muscles in the area of complaint.
+Treatment of any musculoskeletal condition begins with ReBooting the muscles in the area of complaint.
 (Exceptions to this rule are any condition in which tissue damage requires immobilization.
 Most sprain-strain injuries do not fall into this category.)
-Otherwise it's like trying tune up a car with a missing spark plug; it will never run properly.
+Otherwise, it's like trying to tune up a car with a missing spark plug; it will never run properly.

 From this and countless other cases that I and other practitioners have treated, successfully addressing conditions of the hands, arms, shoulders, jaw, neck, back, hips, knees, and feet by correcting muscles, it is obvious that the researchers have overlooked these therapies.
 The best evidence comes from the use of this technology in the NBA.